GSA/idmanagement.gov/_implement/announcements/15_cpct_v201_update.md

 2. [Update the CPCT Tool](https://github.com/GSA/cpct-tool/wiki/Updating-the-CPCT-Tool){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
 3. Please visit the [CPCT Tool Wiki](https://github.com/GSA/cpct-tool/wiki){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for more details on what has been updated or changed.

-If you have any questions regarding this action please contact: fpki dash help at gsa dot gov
+If you have any questions regarding this action please contact: [fpki-help@gsa.gov](mailto:fpki-help@gsa.gov)